2026 Celebration for the Arts

 Mayor of Calgary

-Tonight, we celebrate the recipients of the 2025 Cultural Leaders Legacy Awards and acknowledge outstanding work and contributions of artists, volunteers and organizations.
+Every year we look forward to an evening of celebration focused entirely on the arts.
+It’s wonderful to share this experience with hundreds of artists, cultural workers, arts champions and supporters as we applaud the recipients of the 2026 Cultural Leaders Legacy Arts Awards and acknowledge outstanding work and contributions of artists, volunteers and organizations.

-We extend our thanks to Mayor Gondek and the city councillors for their belief in the importance of the arts in our city and we thank all of tonight’s awards and event sponsors.
+We welcome Mayor Farkas to his first time hosting the Celebration for the Arts and thank him and all the city councilors for their belief in the importance of the arts in making our lives and our city better.
+A special thank you to each of tonight’s award and event sponsors.
+We couldn’t do it without you.

 Calgary Arts Development